lauralwd/azolla_phd_thesis/source/11_chapter_1_general-introduction.md

 Despite _Azolla_'s many advantages, its widespread use faces several challenges.
 These include the need for large amounts of fresh water and the environmental risks associated with its cultivation.
 _Azolla_ populations are also vulnerable to collapse if _S. rufinasus_ weevils infest the plants, complicating pest control in aquatic systems.
-Moreover, chemical pest control is not ideal for an aquatic crop, and a crop promoted as sustainable.
+Moreover, chemical pest control is not ideal for an aquatic crop, especially one promoted as sustainable.
 Lastly, the fern’s high phenolic content can inhibit protein digestion when used as animal feed [@Brouwer2018].
-To fully realize _Azolla_ its potential, we may tackle these challenges through domestication of the fern through modern breeding tools and genomic insights.
+To fully realise _Azolla_'s potential, these challenges may need to be tackled through the domestication of the fern using modern breeding tools and genomic insights.

-## Azolla domestication
+## _Azolla_ Domestication

 The potential for _Azolla_ as a sustainable agricultural resource is clear.
-Any caveats of _Azolla_ usage, like digestion inhibition, my be tackled through breeding programs.
+Any drawbacks of _Azolla_ usage, such as digestion inhibition, might be addressed through breeding programs.
-However, both historic and modern usage of _Azolla_ in agriculture relied on local native _Azolla_ strains.
+However, both historic and modern usage of _Azolla_ in agriculture have relied on local native _Azolla_ strains.
-_Azolla_ has never been domesticated: the process of enhancing crops for human use.
+_Azolla_ has never undergone domestication, the process of enhancing crops for human use.
 No formal _Azolla_ cultivars exist, and to my knowledge, there has never been any systematic breeding of _Azolla_.

 With genomic insights and modern breeding tools, _Azolla_ could still be domesticated.
 The first step in any domestication process is the collection of biodiversity.
-The International Rice Research Institute (IRRI) collected a notable amount of _Azolla_ strains, although some of this germplasm has unfortunately been lost [@Watanabe1992].
+The International Rice Research Institute (IRRI) collected a notable number of _Azolla_ strains, although some of this germplasm has unfortunately been lost [@Watanabe1992].
-Control of sexual reproduction is another critical aspect, as detailed in \ref{it_takes_two}.
+Control of sexual reproduction is another critical aspect, as detailed in Chapter \ref{it_takes_two}.
 The ability to store and disseminate spores has already been demonstrated [@Brouwer2014].
 These are important steps towards domestication.
-However, modern breeding requires genomic information as well.
+However, modern breeding also requires genomic information.

 The establishment of the first _Azolla_ genome by [@Li2018] marked a significant milestone in _Azolla_ domestication.
-With this genomic information, along with emerging gene-editing techniques, wild _Azolla_ strains might be domesticated with greater efficiency [@Li2018; @Lemmon2018a].
+With this genomic information, along with emerging gene-editing techniques, wild _Azolla_ strains might be domesticated more efficiently [@Li2018; @Lemmon2018a].
-Stable transformation or gene-editing of the symbiosis partners remains a challenge that must be addressed still [@Schluepmann2022].
+Stable transformation or gene-editing of the symbiosis partners remains a challenge that still needs to be addressed [@Schluepmann2022].

 # Methodology